-A Dutch tin-glazed Tile, circa 1600
+A tin-glazed Tile, probably Dutch, circa 1610-40

 Painted in blue, green and ochre with a stylised floral design, the corners with tulips.
+This pattern also occurs on London tiles manufactured at Pickleherring and Rotherhithe, circa 1618-50, examples of which are illustrated by Betts and Weinstein (pl.129, 130, 131 & 132).

 Tulips were imported into Holland from Turkey during the late 16th century, and the Southern Netherlandish botanist Carolus Clusius was one of the first to write about their propagation and cultivation in the 1590s.
 Within no time at all, Europe was in the grip of tulip mania, leading to a major stock market crash in 1637.